 Semester study of Chinese language and culture at Chengdu University.
 Upper-level students in the Chinese language program as well students in other colleges will spend a full semester in China learning Chinese language and culture first-hand.
 Chengdu has a population of 14 million!
-It is one of the most advanced metropolises in China's Southwest.
-Students immersed in such a city for a semester will not only improve their language skills but will also gain insights beyond what they could learn in classrooms in the U.S. They will have a chance to see the challenges and opportunities facing Chengdu and to compare and contrast China policies and practices to those in U.S. The program is administered through the COLA Center for Study Abroad, and the faculty director is Yige Wang.
-For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/confucius/program/china-chengdu.
+It is one of the most advanced metropolises in China's southwest.
+Students immersed in such a city for a semester will not only improve their language skills but will also gain insights beyond what they could learn in classrooms in the U.S. They will have a chance to see the challenges and opportunities facing Chengdu and to compare and contrast China policies and practices with those in U.S. The program is administered through the COLA Center for Study Abroad, and the faculty director is Yige Wang.
+For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/china.

 Chengdu Summer Program

-This summer short-study program (just under 3 weeks long) includes travel and intensive Chinese language study at both the beginner and advanced levels at Chengdu University in China.
+This summer short-study program (just under three weeks long) includes travel and intensive Chinese language study at both the beginner and advanced levels at Chengdu University in China.
 The city of Chengdu is the economic hub for China’s southwest.
 It is also the hometown for the giant Pandas.
 Forbes Magazine recently ranked the city of Chengdu as the No.1 city with the greatest potential.
 Students also visit the cities of Beijing and Xian.
 The program typically runs in late May and early June.
 It is open to all students; however, space is limited.
 The program is administered through the COLA Center for Study Abroad, and the faculty director is Yige Wang.
-For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/study-abroad/program/china-chengdu-short.
+For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/china-summer.

 Chengdu University Exchange Program

 Chengdu University in Chengdu, Sichuan Province, China, is UNH’s partner in the Confucius Institute, a non-profit educational institution housed in the College of Liberal Arts that offers a full curriculum in Chinese language and culture.
-Out of this partnership grew an undergraduate exchange program in which UNH students have the opportunity to study Chinese language and culture in an immersive setting at Chengdu University.
+Out of this partnership grew an undergraduate exchange program in which UNH students have the opportunity to study Chinese language and culture in an immersive setting by directly enrolling at Chengdu University.
 Located in the Shiling Historical and Cultural Scenic Area, the large, gated campus is beautifully landscaped with gardens, ponds, and tree-lined passages with easy access to downtown Chengdu.
 For more information, contact the Center for International Education, Hood House, (603) 862-2398, e-mail email@example.com, or visit www.unh.edu/cie.

 Costa Rica Summer Program (San Joaquin de Flores)

 This six-week summer immersion program offers a variety of courses in language and culture taught by professors from the University of Costa Rica and the National University.
 The program combines two Spanish courses, cultural field trips, and weekend trips.
 Classes meet daily Monday through Friday.
 Students live with Costa Rican families.
 Upon the completion of the program, students earn the equivalent of up to 8 credit hours.
 The program is administered by the COLA Center for Study Abroad, and the faculty director is Lina Lee.
-For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/llc/program/costa-rica-san-joaquin-de-flores.
+For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/costa-rica.

 Perspectives on the Business Environment in the Dominican Republic (MKTG 598/MKTG 798)